audrl1010/Python/README.md

 	executing statement...
 ```

+## continue

-## If conditional statement wrong, return to the beginning in while statement.
+If conditional statement wrong, return to the beginning in while statement.
 ```python
 number = 0
 while number < 10: